 I called time.
 Essentially killed my mother.
 Like you do when you put a dog down.
 Me.
 Not her favorite kid.
 Me.
 The supposed chickenshit at heart.
 Me.
 A “lowly” woman.

-That happened two years ago on December 16, ending at 7:10pm that night.
+That happened two years ago today, ending at 7:10pm that night.

 My mom and I had a tumultuous relationship.
-Thank the goddess for Reiko, my sister-healer: she taught me how to toss resentment and focus on the love.
-If not for Reiko, I don’t think I would’ve remained a loyal, dutiful daughter.
+Thank the goddess for Reiko, my sister-healer.
+She taught me how to toss resentment aside and focus on the love.
+If not for Reiko, I don’t think I would’ve been a loyal, dutiful daughter.
 And that would be a far worse regret than thinking that maybe I needlessly killed my mother.